 - In Shadow of the Thin Man, Nora, with Molly, says, "Follow that car, Quick!"
 The taxi driver drives off without them.

-- This gag is actually played with and lampshaded in Song of the Thin Man when Nick stops the cab driver from taking himself and an exhausted Nora back to their hotel.
+- This gag is played with and lampshaded in Song Of The Thin Man when Nick stops the cab driver from taking himself and an exhausted Nora back to their hotel.
 The cabbie sees that Nick is looking very pointedly at a young lady getting into a car and turns to ask, "Follow that car?"
 Nora replies with "Movie fan..."

 - In Pedro Almodovar's Women On The Verge Of A Nervous Breakdown, Pepa gets into a cab and says (in Spanish), "Follow that cab."
 The driver replies, "I thought this only happened in the movies."